HarikaYalavarthi/training/Enterprise-App-Development-with-AngularJS/8. Testing/2. E2E Testing/README.md

 }
 ```

-This configuration tells Protractor where your test files (`specs`) are, and where to talk to your Selenium Server (`seleniumAddress`).
-It specifies that we will be using Jasmine for the test framework.
+This configuration tells Protractor where test files (`specs`) are, and where to talk to Selenium Server (`seleniumAddress`).
+It specifies that Jasmine will be used for the test framework.
 It will use the defaults for all other configuration.
 Chrome is the default browser.

 Now run the test with

     protractor conf.js

-You should see a Chrome browser window open up and navigate to the Calculator, then close itself (this should be very fast!).
+Chrome browser should be seen window open up and navigate to the Calculator, then close itself (this should be very fast!).
 The test output should be `1 tests, 1 assertion, 0 failures`.
-Congratulations, you've run your first Protractor test!
+Congratulations, run first Protractor test!

 Step 1 - interacting with elements
 ----------------------------------